 At present, the target asset mix for the Plan is 50% equity, 25% bonds, 10% real estate and 15% infrastructure.
-The 50% target for equities is comprised of global mandates.
 The actual mix at any one time, however, may differ from this target due to fluctuations in the market.
-With the exception of bonds and real estate, the Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P.
+The Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P.